onlyjazz/flask-docs/docs/apiflows.md

 *Application flow*

 Let's say you have a daily Quality of life Form with a field for hours of sleep that you want to collect on your mobile app.

 You implement the form on your app with the input field and when the user saves the form on the app, you then save the data in Flask.
 Alternatively, if your mobile app does sleep tracking, you can take hours of sleep you tracked and save it to Flask every day at 10:00.

 Your app then sends the data to the Flask API as key-value pairs.
 See below.

 !!! tip "TIPS"

     * Flask Forms automatically names the item variables; you will probably want to reset variable names to something friendly like PATIENT_AGE or PATIENT_GENDER_CODE.

-    * If you are using radio buttons, check, select boxes in your mobile app - make sure that the values you pass are not offset by 1 by mistake - for example if PATIENT_GENDER_CODE is (1 - female, 2 - male) then make sure you pass 1 or 2 (and not 0 or 1).
+    * If you are using radio buttons, check, or select boxes in your mobile app - make sure that the values you pass are not offset by 1 by mistake.

+    For example: if PATIENT_GENDER_CODE is (1 - female, 2 - male)
+    then make sure you pass 1 or 2 (and not 0 or 1).

     * When you pass a numeric field - pass it like:  "AGE": 25 not "AGE": "25".
 In JSON, strings are not integers.